 The performance of the protocols GAP and G-GAP-NL has been evaluated in various scenarios with regards to efficiency, mobility and scalability.
+The primary evaluation metric used is the average relative estimation error.
+(As mentioned earlier, estimation errors may incur costs.)
 The qualitative results of the evaluation are presented in Figure 4-4.
 We refer the reader to [53] for the details of the simulation setup and the results of the evaluation.